Policy and Procedure Name:

 IV.
 POLICY

-B. Claim
+B. Claim Assignment and

-Assignment and Reassignment
+Reassignment

-Claim Review and Research
+C. Initial Claim Review and

-of Injury
+D. Date of Injury (DOI)

-E. Employer
+E. Employer Certification

-Certification and Retention of Appeal Rights
+and Retention of Appeal Rights

-F. Claim
+F. Claim Determination and

-Determination and Issuing an Order
+Issuing an Order

-of a FROI
+I. Reconsideration of a

-of a Previously Denied Claim- Greene Case
+Previously Denied Claim - Greene Case

 V. PROCEDURE

-A. General
+A. General Claim Note and

-Claim Note and Documentation Requirements
+Documentation Requirements

-B. Systematic
+B. Systematic Claim Review

-Claim Review and Evaluation
+and Evaluation

-C. Initial
+C. Initial Claim Review and

-Claim Review and Investigation of Claims Not Eligible for ACP
+Investigation of Claims Not Eligible for ACP

-D. Claim
+Claim

-a Previously Denied Claim (Greene Case)
+Previously Denied Claim (Greene Case)

-This policy applies to BWC claims services staff.
+This policy applies to BWC Claims Services staff.

 Auto Claims Processing (ACP):

-The systematic evaluation and determination of low risk claims with little or
+The systematic evaluation and determination of low-risk claims with little or

 no human intervention.
 Claims systematically pass through established business

-from being allowed via ACP.
+allowed via ACP.

 Fast Response: